-My view of myself is the foundation of my view of others.
-If I see myself as a sinner forgiven by a loving God, I can have a healthy foundation or measure to start.
+My view of myself lays the foundation for my view of others.
+If I see myself as a sinner forgiven by a loving God, I begin a healthy foundation.
 As I grow in Christ and understand his new identity for me, this measure continues to increase in grace.
-This aspect of transformation grows out of an understanding that comes from a realization of something that has already happened to me, not out of something which will happen to me.
-All of my sins, even those I have yet to commit were forgiven on the cross.
-I was forgiven in advance.
-The power behind this required raising the dead.
-Jesus was dead.
-Now he isn’t.
-Only he can make things ‘not so.’
+This aspect of transformation grows out of an understanding that comes from a realization of something that has already happened to me.
+This contrasts to an expectation of something which will happen to me, that I will receive a reward for good behavior.